 to guarantee once and for all: not one more hungry child in Delaware public and charter schools.

-The housing crisis is holding back young people like me from buying a home, starting a family, and staying here in Delaware.
+The housing crisis is pushing seniors out of their homes and holding back young people like me from starting a family and staying here in Delaware.
 And it’s only getting worse: 25,000 Delawareans now pay over half their income in rent.

 Together, we will: